-Sale of property whilst tenanted
+Sale of property whilst tenanted...

 Should you sell the property whilst still tenanted, you need to instruct your solicitor to deal with all matters relating to the apportionment of the rent between you and the purchaser, bearing in mind the rent might have already been paid to you.
-Where we are managing or collecting the rent we will also require written confirmation from your solicitor on what date the purchaser is entitled to start to receive the rent.
+Where we are managing or collecting the rent, we will also require written confirmation from the solicitor on what date the purchaser is entitled to start receive the rent.
 We will not become involved in any rent apportionment.
-The deposit will continue to remain protected within the Tenancy Deposit Protection Scheme that was set up at the tenancy commencement.
+The deposit will need to remain protected with the scheme that was used at the tenancy commencement.